-( b ) Here we can see that initially an object is moving with a uniform velocity, it then accelerates for a short interval of time after which its acceleration drop to zero.
+( b ) Here we can see that initially, an object is moving with a uniform velocity, it then accelerates for a short interval of time after which its acceleration drops to zero.
 An example of this would be a uniformly moving hockey ball being hit by a hockey stick for a very short interval of time.

 t = 0.3 s, 1.2 s, – 1.2 s.

 ( i ) At t = 0.3s, x ( position ) is –ve, and on increasing time x becomes more negative so velocity is –ve.
 And acceleration, a is +ve (Since a = -k(-x))

 ( ii ) At t = 1.2s, x is positive, velocity is +ve and acceleration is –ve